 You can help us by letting us know when you are not happy with the services we provide of if you have useful comments about how they can be improved.
 A suggestion box is available in reception for your contributions to improving our service.

-This practice has a system for dealing with your complaints.
-If you have a complaint about the service we provide, please contact Jilly Edge, the reception manager.
-Your concern will be investigated and the practice will try and resolve your problem.
+This practice has a system for dealing with your concerns, complaints and incidents.
+If you have a complaint / concern about the service we provide, please contact Mrs Alison Davies, the Practice Manager.
+Your concern, complaint or incident will be investigated, and the practice will try and resolve your problem.
 We use the NHS Wales principles of dealing with complaints, claims and incidents which came into force in April 2011.
 The procedure is available on request.